 A very special thanks goes to our helping hands before and during the conference.

-Do you want to join us?
 We are doing our best to organize a great event, but we would like to get your help.
 As a not-for-profit community event we rely on volunteers to enable us to run a great event.